GiacomoPope/kyber-py/README.md

 # ML-KEM / CRYSTALS-Kyber Python Implementation

+> [!CAUTION]
-:warning: **Under no circumstances should this be used for a cryptographic application.** :warning:
+> :warning: **Under no circumstances should this be used for cryptographic applications.** :warning:
+>
+> This is an educational resource and has not been designed to be secure
+> against any form of side-channel attack.
+The indended use of this project
+> is for learning and experimenting with ML-KEM and Kyber

 This repository contains a pure python implementation of both: